 Physically Separate Them

 Another form of physical intervention is segregation.
 This may be necessary when several fights have occurred between two cats or in the case of redirected aggression.
 Assign a "time out" room for the aggressor cat, and allow the victim to have the rest of the house.
-This type of separation can take place in as short as an hour or two or as long as a day or two.
-Some cats might even need several months, but most will eventually develop their own peace accord.
+This type of separation may last for only an hour or two or as long as a day or two.
+Some cats might even need several months, but most eventually develop their own peace accord.

 - Prescription medications: Fluoxetine, alprazolam, trazodone, and other anti-depressant and anti-anxiety medications may be recommended for one or both cats.
-Some are prescribed for the aggressor cat to calm down their aggressive tendencies.
+Some are prescribed for the aggressor cat to calm its aggressive tendencies.

-- Holistic remedies and other natural remedies for stress like essential oils or herbal treatments are available for stress or fear that accompanies aggression by another cat.
+- Holistic remedies and other natural remedies for stress, like essential oils or herbal treatments, are available to counter the stress or fear that accompanies aggression by another cat.